The $K$-Theory of the Sphere with the Antipodal Involution: Abstract -theory and -homology groups

 We now turn to the computation of $K\crr(\fS^d)$.
-We know $\fS^0 \cong \C$ and $\fS^1 \cong T$ where $T$ is the ``self-conjugate" circle algebra, whose $K$-theory is displayed in Table~\ref{unitaryTable}.
+We already know $\fS^0 \cong \C$ and $\fS^1 \cong T$ where $T$ is the ``self-conjugate" circle algebra, and for both of these the $K$-theory is displayed in Table~\ref{crrRCT}.
 The structures of $K\crr(\fS^d)$ for $d \geq 2$ are given in Theorem~\ref{fS^d} below, and shown explicitly in Table~\ref{lowdim} below for $d = 2,3,4$.

 \begin{thm} For $d \geq 2$ we have

 The first summand is the injective image of $(\ve_d)_*$ where $\ve_d \colon \R \rightarrow \fS^d$ is the unital inclusion. \end{thm}

 In part, this result states that $K\crt(\fS^d)$ is a free $\mathcal{CRT}$-module with free generators in the real part in degrees 0 and $d+2$.
 The first summand is generated (as a $\mathcal{CRT}$-module) by the class of the unit projection $[1] \in KO_0(\fS^d)$ and the second summand is generated by an element in $KO_{d+2}(\fS^d)$, though there may not be a canonical choice of such an generator.